 To begin ensure you open the door wide enough to allow traffic through without any disruption or contact to the doorway ensuring the hinged edge is easily accessible.
 All hardware needs to be removed, such as handles and locks.
 It is tricky once the hardware is removed to be able to move the door easily without effecting the paintwork so we recommend wedging something in the latch hole to make a temporary handle to use until the paint is completely dried.
 Something like a dowel works best (a dowel is a cylindrical rod, usually made from wood, plastic, or metal).
 To prevent any paint drips before you start it is essential to slide a drop sheet underneath the door.
 Finally, take the time to inform everyone in the house that the door will be painted and to stay away until you confirm it is dry.
 It is best to keep children and pets well away from the door that is being painted.
 If you are also intending on painting the trims around the door we suggest you do so after the paint has dried on the freshly painted door.
 This will limit the area of wet paint you need to avoid through the door opening at one time.
 Below is a process on the best way of painting flush and panelled doors.

 Painting Panelled Doors

-In regards to painting the door edges, if each side of the door is to be a difference colour, match the colour of the hinged edge to that of the closing face of the door – the one facing the room – and the leading edge to the outer face.
+In regards to painting the edges, if each side of the door is to be a different colour, match the colour of the hinged edge to that of the closing face of the door – the one facing the room – and the leading edge to the outer face.

 We hope this gives you some direction and understanding on the best possible way to paint a door to ensure a professional finish.
 Remember if it all gets too hard simply call us on 1300 808 164 or book your quote online here and we will come save the day!